Substance abuse and domestic violence are connected in many different ways, each of which harms both people in the relationship.

 The Role Of The Abuser’s Substance Use In Domestic Violence

-Women whose partners drank heavily were five times more likely to also report experiencing IPV.
+Women whose partners drank heavily were five times more likely to report experiencing IPV.
 Other research shows that substance use precedes 47% of domestic assaults.

 Of those assaults, 92% of men who assaulted their female partner used substances on the day of the assault, and 30% to 40% were drinking at the time of the assault.